HMO Mortgage Brokers

 HMO LICENCING REQUIREMENTS

-- Mandatory Licensing: Required for all HMOs occupied by 5 or more individuals forming 2 or more households.
-This includes shared houses and flats.
+- Mandatory Licensing: This is required for all HMOs that are occupied by 5 or more individuals forming 2 or more households.
+It applies to shared houses, flats, and some converted buildings.

-- Additional Licensing: Some local authorities may require additional licensing for smaller HMOs (for example, those with fewer than 5 occupants) or for specific types of properties.
-This can vary by region.
+- Additional Licensing: Some local authorities introduce additional licensing schemes that apply to smaller HMOs (fewer than 5 occupants) or specific property types.
+These rules vary between councils.

 QUESTIONS ABOUT HMO MORTGAGES